What kinds of items do you offer?

 Can you mail my order?

 According to Department of Agriculture rules, I can only sell my goodies in person within Washington State.
-However, there are some temporary flexibilities because of COVID-19.
-I may be able to mail you your goodies, as long as it’s going to a Washington address.

 Do you bake dog treats?